Trilarion/opensourcegames/entries/scrabble3d.md

 - Code language: Pascal
 - Code license: GPL-3.0

-Board game with the goal to place letters on the board like in crosswords.
+Place letters on the board like in crosswords.

 ## Building